All Episodes

 Fine.

-And you can phase out Obamacare's Medicaid expansion over a four-year period of time or three-year period of time, but for that period of time, we may actually end up paying more money than we were paying under Obamacare.
+Okay, states now can opt in or out of that, and you can phase out Obamacare's Medicaid expansion over a four-year period of time or a three-year period of time, but for that period of time, we may actually end up paying more money than we were paying under Obamacare.

-The other thing is I don't see the specific provisions that I want for health care cooperatives like what my friend, Dr. Josh Umbert down in Wichita, Kansas has.
+The other thing is I don't see the specific provisions that I want for healthcare cooperatives like what my friend, Dr. Josh Umbert down in Wichita, Kansas has.

 I mean, that's one of the most amazing practices in the country, and it's being duplicated every single day.

-Any child $10 a month for care.
+Any child, $10 a month for care.

 That care is unlimited.